truecharts/public/charts/premium/authelia/docs/authelia-rules.md

 ## Vaultwarden

-These rules will protect the Vaultwarden admin page with Authelia but bypass when accessing the web vault.
-The order of these rules is critical or the admin page will not be protected.

 This rule will allow users of the `admin` group to access the Vaultwarden admin page and bypass Authelia when accessing the webportal as auth is already provided by vaultwarden.

 ```yaml